 3. Praying at shrines involves clapping

+This is one of those interesting facts about Japanese Culture we learned while in Japan.
 Yep.
-But first you bow, offer some small change, bow deeply twice, ring the bell (tells the gods you’re there), then you clap twice, pray, and thank the gods in your mind, bow deeply once more, and leave.
+But first, you bow, offer some small change, bow deeply twice, ring the bell (tells the gods you’re there), then clap twice, pray, and thank the gods in your mind, bow deeply once more, and leave.
 Shrine etiquette is a fact of life in Japanese culture!

-4. Eating out by yourself is totally okay in Japan
+4. Eating out by yourself is okay in Japan

-Unlike a lot of countries, rocking up and finding a table at many restaurants throughout the land by yourself isn’t weird.
+Unlike many countries, rocking up and finding a table at many restaurants throughout the land by yourself isn’t weird.
 Sitting at the bar alone and eating Japanese food is usual.
 Good to know.

 5. There’s a type of Japanese food that is based on Western food

 Yup, this is one of those interesting and fun Japanese culture facts.
 It’s called yoshoku.
 It came over to Japan when the county was opened to the West.
 Dishes such as Hamburg steak, British-influenced curry, and Japanese rice wrapped in an omelet – called omurice – are all very common dishes.